 The presence boost they offer lets your vocals and instruments shine through.

-To add, while both the NT1A and NT2A may experience a slight bump in frequency (when in 100-200Hz) and a deep cut along the way, in the end, they reach close to the 0dB line.
+While the NT1A and NT2A have a slight bump in frequency (at 100-200Hz) plus a deep cut, they still reach close to the 0dB line.

 SIDE NOTE: Presence boost increases the presence of mid-range frequencies and usually occurs during high mids

-We suggest beginners try out the NT1A first before making the jump to the NT2A, mainly due to the price difference.
+I suggest beginners try out the NT1A first before jumping to the NT2A, mainly due to the price difference.

 Frequently Asked Questions